 Top of Page

-WELCOME to the Palmistry section where you can discover simple truths about yourself in this Step-by-Step guide!
-Are you an introvert or an extrovert?
-Are you more suited for outdoor or indoor work?
-What is in store for your future directions in life?
-What can you do to make your life more successful and fulfilling?
-These articles will guide you on how to make the best use of your natural talents and inclinations.
-By examining your own hands, you can find solutions to your persistent life problems and queries, substantially improving your circumstances for greater happiness!
+WELCOME to this portal where you can discover how to make the best use of your natural talents and inclinations.
+By examining your own hands, you can find solutions to persistent life problems and queries, substantially improving your circumstances for greater happiness.

-When you begin to look at the palms, note the more outstanding features that draw your eye to those areas on your palms.
-Are you attracted to a special marking in your palms or to a set of strong crisscross lines?
-What is the deepest line that stands out?
+When you look at your palms, note outstanding features that draw your eye.
+Is it a special marking or set of crisscross lines?
+What line stands out?
 Are your hands broad or narrow?
 Do you have many lines?
 Few lines?

-The fingers and hand shapes are another good starting point to begin a reading.
-Note whether you have long or short fingers.
+Note whether you have long or short fingers, and if they are straight or bending to one side.
 What is your thumb doing?
-Is it stretched out wide or hugging close to the palm?
-Are your fingers straight or do some of your fingers bend to one side or another?
-Does your baby finger point away more from the rest of the fingers?
-Or do they hug closely to the ring fingers?
+Is it stretched out or hugging close to the palm?
+Does your baby finger point away from the rest of the fingers?

 Where did Palmistry come from?

-Perhaps the earliest glimmerings began in earnest with our ancient ancestors, who would observe their hands and wonder at their capabilities.
-The prehistoric caves in France and Spain display hand drawings of palms with the major lines, perhaps suggesting our ancient ancestors held some interest about hands.
-Archeological diggings have unearthed hands made of stone, wood and ivory by earlier civilizations.
+The earliest glimmerings began with our ancient ancestors observing their hands and wondering.
+The prehistoric caves in France and Spain display hands with major lines, and archaeological digs have unearthed hands made of stone, wood and ivory.

-As part of the esoteric wisdoms of India 3,000 years ago, Palmistry was referred to as Samudrik Shastra, meaning 'ocean of knowledge'.
-Tradition also held that both Buddha and Lord Krishna had the various marks of greatness on their feet, and to have any of these signs in your hands today would foretell a great destiny.
-Symbols such as the fish, conch, flag, and cave were popular findings to an experienced Indian palmist, but most Western readers found these symbols difficult to find, since they often came with vague descriptions as to how they should look in the hands.
+In India, palmistry was referred to as Samudrik Shastra, meaning 'ocean of knowledge'.
+Tradition held that both Buddha and Lord Krishna had the various marks of greatness on their feet, and to have any of these signs in your hands would foretell a great destiny.
+Symbols such as the fish, conch, flag and cave were popular findings to an experienced Indian palmist, but western readers found these symbols difficult to understand, since they often came with vague descriptions as to how they should look in the hands.

-One way or another, through the great trade passages and blending of cultures, written knowledge of Palmistry passed over to Europe around 12th century A.D.
-Palm reading may have enjoyed a more respectable time in ancient Arabia and India, but as it moved through Europe in those earlier centuries, it came under acute attack by the Roman Catholic church for several centuries thereafter.
+Through the great trade passages and blending of cultures, knowledge of palmistry passed into Europe around 12th century A.D.
+Palm reading may have enjoyed a more respectable time in ancient Arabia and India, but as it moved through Europe, it came under acute attack by the Roman Catholic church for several centuries after.

 Its colourful path from the 1200's with original texts in Latin, led to the Middle Ages filled with volumes of 'blood and thunder' predictions.
-Much of its works relied heavily on imagination born out of the times in which they lived.
+Much of its work reveals how they truly thought born out of the times in which they lived.
 There were tales such as, "If a figure like an 'e' is found near the bottom of the hand, the owner will kill his father or mother or despoil a holy church."
 Another belief held that if you had a grille in a certain place in the palm, you would "die on the scaffold by hanging".

-Palmistry also attracted the gypsy caravans of India and Eastern Europe during their long treks to the Western world.
-Palm reading was a blend of knowledge from their travels afar mixed in with their own folklore.
-Clever as they were in all the obscure arts, they flourished by peddling their brand of mystique, yielding surprising influence for several hundred years more.
-Marie Anne le Norman, a famous French palm reader, held great sway in Napoleon's court by accurately foretelling events of both Josephine and Napoleon.
+Palmistry attracted the gypsy caravans of India and Eastern Europe during their long treks to the West.
+It was a blend of knowledge from their travels mixed in with their own folklore.
+Clever in obscure arts, they were able to peddle their brand of mystique, yielding surprising influence for several hundred years more.

-In England, practicing Palmistry meant being a gypsy or a witch (or worse), and therefore at risk of the death penalty until the 1700's, when it was eventually repealed during the reign of George III.
+In England, practising palmistry meant being a gypsy or a witch, and therefore at risk of death penalty until the 1700's, when it was repealed during the reign of George III.

-It wasn't until the 1800's and early 1900's when several systems emerged to classify hand shapes, particularly by palmists Casimir Stanislas D'Arpentigny, Adrien Adolphe Desbarolles, and William G. Benham, which are still widely used today.
-It was the beginning of the scientific and empirical approach, combining various elements between the hand shapes, lines, and mounts.
+It wasn't until the 1800's and early 1900's when several systems emerged to classify hand shapes, particularly by palmists Casimir Stanislas D'Arpentigny, Adrien Adolphe Desbarolles, and William G. Benham, which are still used today.
+It was the beginning of a scientific empirical approach combining various elements between hand shape, lines and mounts.

-A new wave of thinking surfaced with a more psychological view associated with temperament, basic urge patterns, hereditary and character traits, such as in the exhaustive works of William Benham titled, "Laws of Scientific Palmistry" and by Charlotte Wolffe's "The Human Hand".
-Other great Western authors began to emerge: Carol Gustav Carus, Mrs. Robinson, Julius Spier, Beryl B. Hutchinson, Katherine St. Hill, and Cheiro, to name just a few.
+A new wave surfaced with a more psychological view associated with temperament, basic urge patterns, heredity and character traits, such as in the exhaustive works of William Benham titled, "Laws of Scientific Palmistry" and by Charlotte Wolffe, "The Human Hand".
+Other western authors began to emerge: Carol Gustav Carus, Mrs. Robinson with "The Graven Palm", Julius Spier, Beryl B. Hutchinson, Katherine St. Hill and Cheiro, famed readers of their time.

-Books are cropping up each decade with ever-evolving perspectives on the age-old mystery of destiny, free will, and human nature, and no doubt, there is a great deal yet to be discovered.
+Books are cropping up every decade with ever-evolving perspectives on the age-old mystery of destiny, free will, and human nature, and no doubt, there is a great deal yet to be discovered.

 Yet I muse over an ancient Indian sage who once made a remarkable observation, "The hand should have one thumb and four fingers, and if there are any more, it is a very bad sign!"